Omid Djalili

+Omid Djalili (born 30 September 1965) is an English comedian, actor, and writer of Iranian descent.
+He began his career at the 1995 Edinburgh Festival Fringe and has gone on to become a touring comedian with a substantial list of film and television appearances.

 Early life and education

-Djalili was born on 30 September 1965 in Chelsea, London, to Iranian Baháʼí parents.
-He attended Holland Park School and then Ulster University in Coleraine, Northern Ireland, studying English and theatre studies.
+Djalili was born on 30 September 1965 in St Mary Abbots Hospital in Kensington, London, to Iranian Baháʼí parents Ahmad and Parvaneh Djalili.
+His parents emigrated from Tehran to London in 1958.
+He has a brother and sister.
+His mother was a dressmaker who at one point assisted Iranian singer Googoosh.
+His father was a liaison officer at the Iranian embassy in which he would provide medical assistance.
+He was also a photographer whose pictures ended up in the newspaper Kayhan.
+He attended Holland Park School where he failed A-level exams six times.
+He subsequently faked his results to gain entry to Ulster University in Coleraine, Northern Ireland, studying English and theatre studies having been turned down by 16 drama schools.
+Djalili cited Jack Lemmon, Dustin Hoffman, Meryl Streep, Robert De Niro, Christopher Walken and Julia Roberts as influences.

 Comedy career

-The first significant success of his stand-up comedy career was at the Edinburgh Festival Fringe in 1995 with "Short, Fat Kebab Shop Owner's Son", followed by "The Arab and the Jew" with Jewish comedian Ivor Dembina in 1996.
+Djalili begins his 2014 autobiography, Hopeful, with mention of his success at the Edinburgh Festival Fringe in 1995 with "Short, Fat Kebab Shop Owner's Son."
+He followed that up with "The Arab and the Jew," which he performed with Jewish comedian Ivor Dembina in 1996.

-Djalili has performed in numerous countries, including Australia, Ireland, Sweden, Belgium, Canada and the United States, where he had his own HBO Special.

 Djalili took part in a show for Comic Relief after the 2004 Indian Ocean earthquake and tsunami and also in 2005 he appeared on the British TV show Top Gear as a celebrity driver.
 The same year he broke Edinburgh Festival box office records with over 16,500 ticket sales.

-In 2006, Sky Television picked him to be the face of their Saturday night film premières, and he also announced a new tour of the UK called 'No Agenda', from January 2007 until March 2007, covering 23 different dates.
+In 2006, Sky Television chose him to be the face of their Saturday night film premières, and he also announced a new tour of the UK called 'No Agenda', from January 2007 until March 2007, covering 23 different dates.
 The No Agenda tour DVD was released in late 2007.

-On 18 March 2007, Djalili was voted by the British public as the 60th best stand-up comedian in a Channel 4 programme "The 100 Greatest Stand-Ups",.
 On 26 October 2007, he guest-presented the BBC political quiz show Have I Got News for You.
 The Omid Djalili Show started on BBC1 on 17 November 2007.
 The series was a mix of sketches and stand-up material.
-A second series was recorded in late 2008 and began broadcast on BBC 1 on 20 April 2009.
+A second series was recorded in late 2008 and broadcast on BBC 1 on 20 April 2009.
 He performed on We Are Most Amused on ITV1 to mark Prince Charles's 60th birthday in 2008 and on We Are Most Amused and Amazed to mark his 70th birthday in 2018.

+In 2023, Djalili was due to appear in the Omid Djalili and Friends show in Market Drayton at the Festival Drayton Centre.
+Djalili did not appear in the tour due to threats against Djalili relating to the Gaza war.